-State of the Art (SOTA) is demonstrated by the inclusion of information related to the standard of care, current knowledge, and available treatment options in the form of devices under evaluation, similar devices, and alternatives of the medical field.
+State of the Art (SOTA Analysis) is demonstrated by the inclusion of information related to the standard of care, current knowledge, and available treatment options in the form of devices under evaluation, similar devices, and alternatives of the medical field.
 During the literature search, a SOTA-specific question is framed, followed by a search using various keywords, and the PICO strategy and report are prepared accordingly.

 How to satisfy the requirements for SOTA Medical Devices?

-By inclusion of below points in CER:
+By inclusion of below points in Clinical evaluation report:

 - Clinical background (patient population, medical indication etc)